22nd. March: a 167-mile drive through stunning scenery

 This map shows the location of Dornoch Firth, with the small car park being at the end of the spit .
 The car park is on the side of the road driving north-east towards Golspie.

 Just before Golspie is a spot I can heartily recommend to stop for staggering views of what I can only describe as Eden.
-There is a small free car park from which to observe the jaw-dropping view that the photographs below do not do justice.
+There is a small free car park from which to observe the jaw-dropping view that the photographs above do not do justice.

 The Castletown Hotel